 Manage State Across LWC Components with State Managers (Beta)

-State management for LWC is a pilot or beta service that is subject to the Beta Services Terms at Agreements - Salesforce.com or a written Unified Pilot Agreement if executed by Customer, and applicable terms in the Product Terms Directory.
+State management is a pilot or beta service that is subject to the Beta Services Terms at Agreements - Salesforce.com or a written Unified Pilot Agreement if executed by Customer, and applicable terms in the Product Terms Directory.
 Use of this pilot or beta service is at the Customer's sole discretion.

 A state manager is essentially a dedicated JavaScript module that encapsulates a related set of data (the "state") and the functions (or "actions") that operate on that data.
 This approach allows you to decouple your data logic from your component's rendering logic, leading to more organized, maintainable, and testable code.